miguelortizp/miguelortizp.github.io/index.md

 ## work in progress

-Land Rights and Optimal Infraestructure Allocation _(with Román D. Zárate)_
+Land Rights and Optimal Infrastructure Allocation _(with Román D. Zárate)_

 ## pre-doctoral reseach

 Is Money-Saving Preventive Care a Fairy Tale?
-Notfor Early Childhood _(with Adriana Camacho)_
+Not for Early Childhood _(with Adriana Camacho)_

 ### Markdown